"Blue Fuzzy-Butts" on the Wing

 6 October 2021: As you’ll see in comments below, the Lint Alert reports are coming in strong this autumn from across the continent.
 Although they can sometimes swarm and passively annoy us, or be pests on agricultural crops, woolly aphids do not bite humans.
 Reports otherwise in comments below most likely relate to some other insect.

-Here in these naked woods of late autumn, as you kick the leaves and fret the onset of stick season, as warblers and butterflies are all but wistful memories, as you’ve forsaken the season of life in flight, here is your salvation, your lint alert: “Blue Fuzzy-Butts” are on the wing.
+Here in these naked woods of late autumn, as you kick the leaves and fret the onset of stick season, as warblers and butterflies are all but wistful memories, here is your salvation, your lint alert: “Blue Fuzzy-Butts” are on the wing.

-If you walk too fast in this late autumn warmth, you may overlook these tiny insects as the fuzz and fluff of the seeds that disperse on the winds.
+You may first overlook these tiny insects as the fuzz and fluff of the seeds that disperse on autumn winds.
 No, those tiny tufts of powder-blue lint aren’t even outcasts from the dryer cycle.
-They’re hearty autumn insects, the adult form of a woolly aphid species.
+They’re hearty insects, the adult form of a woolly aphid species.

 On my routine four-mile walk here in Montpelier, I found them drifting beside the North Branch of the Winooski River, floating in a clearing at Hubbard Park, and airborne downtown in front of Kellogg-Hubbard Library.